nexendrie/translation/docs/index.md

 General info
 ------------

 Core part of this package is Nexendrie\Translation\Translator class.
-It implements Nette\Localization\ITranslator interface which makes it usable in Nette applications.
+It implements Nette\Localization\Translator interface which makes it usable in Nette applications.
 Its entry point is method translate which takes message id, count and additional parameters.
 Only message id is required.

 Examples: